 He shook his head, and pain stabbed.
 Trying to move brought agony.

 His instrument panel was a mess, but some parts were still lit and functioning.
-His flight suit was no longer vacuum-proof, but he wasn't in a vacuum any longer ...
+His flight suit was no longer vacuum-proof, but he wasn't in a vacuum any longer . . .

 Forcing himself to move, to take control, Roa grabbed the controls and began to wrestle the little scout craft down through the atmosphere, using every bit of skill he had to achieve a soft landing.
 Or even a hard landing.

-Any kind of landing{
+Any kind of landing!

-The LwyU tried valiantly to respond to his commands.
+The Lwyll tried valiantly to respond to his commands.
 He brought her nose up, got air beneath her wings.
 His headlong fall slowed.

-Roa began testing his braking and maneuvering thrust-ers, and they responded sluggishly.
+Roa began testing his braking and maneuvering thrusters, and they responded sluggishly.
 He was still falling, but now it was a relatively controlled fall.

 Beneath him, he could see a landing platform.
 Using his maneuvering thrusters, he managed to edge the Lwyll over, until he was certain he'd land on it, as opposed to tumbling over the side, down into the abyss between buildings . . .
-The normalized runs runking up at him fact.